mjoyceGR/MESA2HYDRO/README.md

 for the most recent version.
 <!-- Because this is a distutils-installed package, it cannot be fully uninstalled by pip.
 To upgrade via pip, remove the current version and run the -->

-## Pip Warning
 Pip sometimes has issues with healpy and cython, both of which are required.
 You can install these separately via

 	sudo apt-get install cython

-or equivalent, BEFORE running pip install, or avoid this all together by downloading the package tarball and setting it up manually
+or equivalent, BEFORE running pip install, or avoid this all together by downloading the package tarball and setting it up manually.

-## Setup
 If you have installed the package via pip, pip will place the MESA2HYDRO home directory with other Python packages, most likely somewhere like

 	/usr/share/bin/python2.7/